Skip to content

 • Establish Risk Framework and Culture: The process begins by selecting a framework (e.g., NIST RMF).
 Next, roles and responsibilities are established for the process owner, risk manager, risk owner, and risk analyst.
 Executive management defines risk capacity (the amount of risk the organization can assume), risk appetite (their willingness to take risks), and risk tolerance for various areas.
 Finally, policies and procedures are defined, and communication and training plans are implemented.

-• Risk Identification and Assessment: Information about risks is collected from various sources, including stakeholders, incident reports, audits, security testing, and external industry data.
+• Risk Identification and Assessment: This step involves identifying potential risks that could impact the organization.
+Information about risks is collected from various sources, including stakeholders, incident reports, audits, security testing, and external industry data.
 Each risk is assessed for likelihood and impact, then assigned a priority.
 Risks are assigned to a risk owner and tracked in the risk register.

 • Risk Response and Mitigation: Risk response plans are developed and implemented, which may include risk avoidance (eliminating the risk), risk reduction (implementing controls to lessen the risk), risk transfer (assigning to another party, e.g., insurance), or risk acceptance.
 A post-implementation review is conducted to capture lessons learned.
 The risk register is updated and status communicated to stakeholders.